1 of 2 men wanted in deadly Kansas bar shooting arrested

 KANSAS CITY, Kan.
 (AP) — One of the two men accused of opening fire inside a Kansas bar early Sunday, killing four people and wounding five others, was arrested Sunday afternoon while the other remained at large, police said.

 Javier Alatorre, 23, and Hugo Villanueva-Morales, 29, were each charged with four counts of first-degree murder, police in Kansas City, Kansas, said in an early Monday release.
-Alatorre was arrested late Sunday afternoon in Kansas City, Missouri, but police were still looking for Villanueva-Morales, considered “armed and dangerous.”
+Alatorre was arrested late Sunday afternoon in Kansas City, Missouri, but police were still looking for Villanueva-Morales, who is considered “armed and dangerous.”
 Bail for each was set at $1 million.
-It’s unclear whether Alatorre — who was arrested with the help of local police, the FBI, and the Bureau of Alcohol, Tobacco, Firearms and Explosives — had a lawyer to comment on his behalf.

-The two men apparently had a disagreement with people inside Tequila KC bar, left, and then returned with handguns, police spokesman Officer Thomas Tomasic had said.
+The two men, both with criminal records, apparently had a disagreement with people inside Tequila KC bar, left, and then returned with handguns a couple hours later, police spokesman Officer Thomas Tomasic.
+The shooting was captured on surveillance video, which police weren’t releasing.

-“We think there was something that happened in the bar earlier probably,” Tomasic had said.
-“Unfortunately, they left and decided to take it to another level, came back and started shooting.”
+Bartender Jose Valdez told The Kansas City Star that he had refused to serve one of the suspects on Saturday night because the man had previously caused problems at the bar.
+Valdez said the man threw a cup at him and left, but returned later with another man shortly before closing time.

-Around 40 people were inside the small bar when gunfire erupted around 1:30 a.m., Tomasic had said.
+Around 40 people were inside the small bar when gunfire erupted, Tomasic said.
 The gunfire sent people running for the exits, with the injured leaving trails of blood as they fled.
 One of the injured was trying to get a ride to the hospital when ambulances arrived.

-“It’s a pretty small bar, so if you have two guys come in and start shooting, people are just running, running anywhere they can,” Tomasic had said.
+Valdez said he thought the building was “going to cave in” and that three of the people killed were regulars whose parents also frequented the neighborhood bar.

+Alatorre is currently jailed in Missouri after he was arrested without incident at a home that court records listed as his place of residence.
+Kansas City, Missouri, police, the FBI, and the Bureau of Alcohol, Tobacco, Firearms and Explosives assisted in the arrest, Tomasic said.

 All four men who were killed were Hispanic, but Tomasic had said authorities did not believe the shooting was racially motivated.
 The shooting happened in a neighborhood with a large Hispanic population.